 The surface transportation sector consists of both the railroad and trucking industries.
 These sectors are responsible for moving the various cargoes between the Port and their inland origins and destinations.
-The railroads are most involved in moving grain to and from the Port.
+The railroads are most involved in moving grain, dry bulks, bagged cargo and autos to and from the Port.